03 May 2023

 Situation in Sudan highlights need for security evacuation strategy for all overseas employees

-With the current situation in Sudan having caused thousands of British nationals to be stranded in the country, Towergate Health & Protection is urging employers to ensure they have a security evacuation strategy in place for all overseas employees working in all countries around the world.
+With the current situation in Sudan having caused thousands of British nationals to be stranded in the country, Towergate Employee Benefits is urging employers to ensure they have a security evacuation strategy in place for all overseas employees working in all countries around the world.

-Sarah Dennis, Head of International at Towergate Health & Protection, says: “It is vital that employers work with international specialists to provide not only health and wellbeing support for overseas employees but also access to emergency assistance in cases of civil unrest, kidnap and ransom, and if there is a need for evacuation or repatriation.”
+Sarah Dennis, Head of International at Towergate Employee Benefits, says: “It is vital that employers work with international specialists to provide not only health and wellbeing support for overseas employees but also access to emergency assistance in cases of civil unrest, kidnap and ransom, and if there is a need for evacuation or repatriation.”

 There are key areas that employers should consider: